 Very optimistic that IOT manufacturers are going to do the right thing.

-We all hope for the best.
 Okay.
-So, so the next slide is again on the, on the topic of quality of experience.
-And I know that talked to you and I talked before about Wi-Fi vantage and a wife advantage is the sick nation that we created to help it managers and operators to identify devices that have adopted or have additional features that make them better qualify to be used in managed networks,
+So, the next slide is again on the topic of quality of experience.
+And I know that talked to you and I talked before about Wi-Fi advantage and a wife advantage is the sick nation that we created to help it.
+Managers and operators to identify devices that have adopted or have additional features that make them better qualify to be used in managed networks.

 So the first time that I came and presented, I don’t know, a couple of years ago we were announcing and releasing vantage for the first time.
 And we were in release one and vantage release.
 One was the latest five, which was AC rev two, and it included PassPoint.
-And then we added KVR and eight or two 11 AI, and the programs are Wi-Fi item, all demand and optimized connectivity more recently.
-And as the latest announcement in release three, we, we moved the bar.
+And then we added KVR and eight or two 11 AI, and the programs are Wi-Fi item.
+All demand and optimized connectivity more recently.
+And as the latest announcement in release three, we moved the bar.

 19 manager in a hospital wants to be vantage certified.
-So they could go to their, their vendor of choice, Aruba, Cisco mist XStream and check their, if they’re vented certified, correct.
-How would they check if the client devices that they’re looking for also?
+So, they could go to their vendor of choice, Aruba, Cisco mist XStream and check their, if they’re vented certified, correct?.

-So Y Y Phi Alliance also provides a link to something that we called product finder and Brooke finder is available to the public using the, in the public side of our pages.
+So Y Y Phi Alliance also provides a link to something that we called product finder and Brooke finder is available to the public using in the public side of our pages.
 And we, you can search for a particular device and figure out what certifications that particular device has.
 And it will have a list of all the certifications for that device.

 Do you know right now, I mean, since you were over the vendors program, is this something that a lot of infrastructure vendors have already attained?

 So even though it’s not required, it’s not mandatory in Wi-Fi, six, many vendors have already reached that level in their Wi-Fi six devices.

 Yes.
 So Wi-Fi six was just announced.
-So I think that w we start seeing a greater adoption on vantage release two, which, which was the latest version and Wi-Fi on vantage release three, just starting to ramp up because, you know, you shouldn’t have been Wi-Fi six is requires that the device gets ident, multi-vendor optimized connectivity PassPoint and other series of certifications.
+So I think that w we start seeing a greater adoption on vantage release two, which was the latest version and Wi-Fi on vantage release three, just starting to ramp up.
+Because, you know, you shouldn’t have been Wi-Fi six is requires that the device gets ident, multi-vendor optimized connectivity PassPoint and other series of certifications.

-How, how can we as industry it, people put that kind of pressure on, we’d love to see more of the vendors do that.
+How can we as industry it, people put that kind of pressure on, we’d love to see more of the vendors do that.
 Is there anything we can do to help get them to click that extra week?

 Yes.
-On your RFCs you could, for example, request a vantage certification and do a bar at a minimum.
-I want really stew, for example, good point.
+On your RFCs you could.
+For example, request a vantage certification and do a bar at a minimum.
+I want really stew.
+For example, good point.
 Easy to add.
-Okay. so I mean, all of the, what we’re trying to advantage is increased, and I knew this is light is pretty busy, and I didn’t know how to do it, not as busy, but enhance the moment you do have experience as the user is traverse traverse in our Wi-Fi network, you enter, you discover you associate, then you’re moving, and then you need to decide where, and when to Rome, which is the best IP, which is the best network we need faster authentication in order to ensure that the applications continue to run smoothly.
+Okay.
+So I mean, all of what we’re trying to advantage is increased, and I knew this is light is pretty busy.
+I didn’t know how to do it, not as busy, but enhance the moment you do have experience as the user is traverse traverse in our Wi-Fi network, you enter, you discover you associate, then you’re moving, and then you need to decide where, and when to Rome, which is the best IP, which is the best network we need faster authentication in order to ensure that the applications continue to run smoothly.

 The little one that went, you know, the little round up and down, one of those balls, the circles was quality of experience.

 Yes, but let’s say that you are talking about a residential network and in a residential network, you have a mesh and maybe you want to use Wi-Fi, easy mesh and data elements in order to provide that added value for that particular type of network.
-And they will also play, and I should have mentioned them on that round bullet when I was talking our quality of experience, and we can have a separate conversation about those two programs because they do bring added functionality, but for residential networks.
+And they will also play, and I should have mentioned them on that round bullet when I was talking our quality of experience.
+We can have a separate conversation about those two programs because they do bring added functionality, but for residential networks.
 Okay.

 So we have to design around it as if it’s not there.
-So it’s a wonderful idea, but until the vendors have both on the infrastructure side and the client side adopt it, we still have to design networks, assuming it’s not there,
+So it’s a wonderful idea, but until the vendors have both on the infrastructure side and the client side adopt it.
+We still have to design networks, assuming it’s not there.

-It’s could do it much better if you just said Wi-Fi six, mandatory QoS, mandatory vantage, mandatory optimized connectivity, we would all cheer for you.
+It’s could do it much better if you just said Wi-Fi six, mandatory QoS, mandatory vantage, mandatory optimized connectivity.
+We would all cheer for you.
 Okay.

-That’s a good example, a Wi-Fi multi-vendor, which translate to the alphabet soup of KV and are correct EDA ads steering to clients the ability to balance the network and visibility doors, the network to help you better manage resources.
+That’s a good example, a Wi-Fi multi-vendor, which translate to the alphabet soup of KV and are correct EDA ads steering to clients.
+The ability to balance the network and visibility doors the network to help you better manage resources.
 That was an optional certification that is now mandatory in Wi-Fi six and after.
 So it already moved very quickly to the main, to, to the, the main fives.
 Oh, and so

 It, I just went a little faster.